Best Places to Live Overseas: Spain vs. Portugal

 Summary: In this article, we'll compare Portugal and Spain across key factors such as climate, cost of living, quality of medical care, access to the public healthcare system, foreign property ownership restrictions, friendliness of locals, and the ease of obtaining a visa and residency.

 If you're considering Southern Europe, Portugal and Spain are two enticing options.
 Portugal has been one of the hottest destinations for expats, retirees and digital nomads over the last several years.
 This is in part due to Portugal's Golden Visa and D7 Visa programs.
-The Golden Visa program was very successful, but the government recently announced that they will be ending the program on July 1, 2023.
+The Golden Visa program was very successful, but the government ended the program in October 2023.
 In this article, we'll compare Portugal and Spain across key factors such as climate, cost of living, quality of medical care, access to the public healthcare system, foreign property ownership restrictions, friendliness of locals, and the ease of obtaining a visa and residency.

 1. Climate